klinecharts/KLineChart/docs/en/instance-api.md

 ### createGraphicMark(name, options)
 Create a graphic mark and return a string type identifier
 - `name` Graphic mark type
-- `options` configuration, `{ id, points, styles, onDrawStart, onDrawing, onDrawEnd, onClick, onRightClick, onPressedMove, onRemove }`
+- `options` configuration, `{ id, points, styles, lock, onDrawStart, onDrawing, onDrawEnd, onClick, onRightClick, onPressedMove, onRemove }`
   - `id` can be defaulted, if specified, the id will be returned
   - `points` point information, can be defaulted, if specified, a graph will be drawn according to the point information
   - `styles` style, can be defaulted, the format is the same as `graphicMark` in the configuration
+  - `lock` is lock
   - `onDrawStart` draw start callback event, can be default
   - `onDrawing` callback event during drawing, can be default
   - `onDrawEnd` draw end callback event, can be default
   - `onClick` click callback event, default
   - `onRightClick` right-click callback event, it can be defaulted, it needs to return a boolean type value, if it returns true, the built-in right-click delete will be invalid
   - `onPressedMove` press and drag callback event
   - `onRemove` delete callback event

 Example:
 ```javascript